 Beyond the creation myths, the Maya still identify strongly with their staple crop and the agricultural cycle is still used as an analogy for the cycle of life, death and rebirth, and the succession of generations in a family.

-In the Postclassic Codices, maize is embodied by Schellhas’ “God E” depicted as a young man wearing an ear of a corn as his headdress and sometimes the glyph Kan which is itself a symbol for corn.
-He’s often shown with an elongated head.
+In the Postclassic Codices, maize is embodied by Schellhas’s “God E” depicted as a young man wearing an ear of a corn as his headdress and sometimes the glyph Kan, which is itself a symbol for corn.
+He is often shown with an elongated head.

 In Postclassic times the Maize god seems to have been conflated with Yum Kaax, a deity of agriculture.
 In the book of Chilam Balam, there are several designations for the Maize God that relate to the various stages of corn growth.

 - Maize/corn elements

 In Classic Maya iconography, two manifestations of the Maize god have been identified; the so-called “Foliated Maize God” and the so-called “Tonsured Maize God“.

 The “Tonsured Maize God” typically wears a netted jade skirt and a belt with a large Spondylus shell covering the loins, and his head is shaved (hence the nickname).
 The “Foliated Maize God” (God E in the codices) is depicted as a corn plant with its cobs being shaped like the deity’s head.